What is Celiac Disease?

 Celiac disease affects everyone differently.
 Some people experience no symptoms at all, while others may be depressed, tired and irritable.
 Physical symptoms can also include seizures, missed periods and infertility.
 Some will feel it in their digestive system, with cramping, bloating, constipation or diarrhea, especially if they are young.

 There is no cure for celiac disease.
-The only treatment is to avoid gluten, and usually the damage to the small intestine is reversed within 6 months.Request Appointment Find a Gastroenterologist
+The only treatment is to avoid gluten, and usually, the damage to the small intestine can be reversed within 6 months.Request Appointment Find a Gastroenterologist